refalguera/Hackathon_Unesp_2018_Ionic/README.md

 # Hackathon_Unesp_2018

 Project to create an application for urban mobility.
 It was classified in Third Place in the Hackathon of 2018.
-Realized in group by: Mariana Melo, Otávio Jóse Bertozzi, Renata Falguera Gonçalves and Rodney de Souza.
+Realized in group by: Mariana Melo, Otávio Jóse Bertozzi, Renata Falguera and Rodney de Souza.

 IDEIA: The application would serve to recharge the bus pass via cell phone and would also bring scolding about the stocking of a particular bus, thus allowing the user to check if it would be possible to catch him or not.